 Tobago holidays provide a rare glimpse into history and plantation life that the more industrialized Trinidad doesn't offer.
-Named Magdalena by Christopher Columbus, Tobago was renamed by nomadic tribes of Arawaks and Caribs.
-Change is a common theme in the island's history, which has changed hands 31 times and belonged to Britain, France, China, Holland, Latvia, Scotland and Finland, just to name a few.
-The reason becomes clear during a visit to the jungle, coast, waterfalls and dramatic cliffs that soar high above the Caribbean.
+Named Bella Forma (beautifully formed) by Christopher Columbus, Tobago was renamed by nomadic tribes of Arawaks and Caribs after the tobacco they used to smoke in clay pipes.
+Change is a common theme in the island's history, which has changed hands 31 times and was fought over by Britain, France, Spain, The Netherlands, and even Latvia, just to name a few.
+The reason becomes clear during a visit to the rainforest, coast, waterfalls and dramatic cliffs that soar high above the Caribbean.

-Tobago attractions for holiday making include championship golf, modern tourist amenities, stunning coral reefs, religious festivals, Caribbean hospitality, calypso music and beaches that are in a class that includes few other destinations.
+Tobago attractions for holiday making include championship golf, modern tourist amenities, stunning coral reefs, religious festivals, Caribbean hospitality, calypso music and remote unspoilt beaches that are in a class that includes few other destinations.

 The Trinidad Connection

 Trinidad and Tobago are like city and country cousins, and even Trinidad citizens unwind and escape the pressures of big-city life by visiting Tobago.
-The forests and villages provides lots of entertainment options and spectacular scenery, and the small island's hospitality to visitors is unmatched anywhere.
+The rainforests, beaches and villages provide lots of entertainment options and spectacular scenery, and the small island's hospitality to visitors is unmatched anywhere.

 Best Time to Visit Tobago

 Like all Caribbean islands, you will enjoy fair weather when you visit unless you get caught in a rare tropical storm.
-Temperatures reach 30° Celsius during July and August, and visitors can expect 12 hours of sunshine on the beautiful beaches.
-Average temperatures for the rest of the year range from 22° to 26° Celsius.
+Visitors can expect 12 hours of sunshine per day on the beautiful beaches.
+Average temperatures across the year range from 27° to 33° Celsius.
 Among the most southerly of the Caribbean islands, Tobago is truly a paradise that escapes the paths of hurricanes and has no summer or winter---only wet and dry seasons.
 The dry season runs from January to May; the period from June to September, which is hurricane season for most Caribbean islands, only brings a mix of afternoon rain and sun to Tobago.

-Tobago holidays offer white, gold and black sand, quiet fishing villages, deep-sea and offshore fishing and bird-watching in various habitats such as tropical mangrove swamps, coastal areas and rain forests.
+Tobago holidays offer white, gold and black sand, quiet fishing villages, deep-sea and offshore fishing and bird-watching in various habitats such as tropical mangrove swamps, coastal areas and a UNESCO listed rainforest.
 Azure waters and mild temperatures make all types of water-based sports and recreation popular year-round.
 Attractions of holidays to Tobago include:

 Although Robinson Crusoe was a fictional character, Defoe supposedly based his work on the real-life shipwreck and 1709 rescue of Alexander Selkirk.
 Natives swear that the cave on Crown Point is the real cave where Selkirk spent 28 years.
 Crown Point provides many restaurants, resorts and entertainment, so Tobago holidays centred around Crusoe's Cave are an attractive option.